 Cold weather running isn’t just for the pros.
 With the right pair of shoes, anyone can get a grip on winter running (see what we did there?).
 That’s why we’ve rounded up the very best winter running shoes.
 Read on to discover our personal favourites and essential accessories alongside tips for choosing the perfect pair to suit your needs!

-Our choice for the best overall winter running shoes this year goes to the S/Lab Cross 2 by Salomon.
-The streamlined upper is highly breathable, while the outsole features lugs that grip ice, snow and even mud when the weather starts to warm up.
+Our choice for the best overall winter running shoes this year goes to the Saucony Peregrine Ice+ 3 Trail Running Shoes.
+The water-resistant construction remains highly breathable, while the outsole features lugs that grip ice, snow, and even mud when the weather starts to warm up.

 1. Best Overall Winter Running Shoes